41 Comping Tips

-This step-by-step guide includes sourcing the right free online competitions, using web gadgets to form-fill at speed, free help with tie-breakers and much more.
+From £23,800 in cash to five-star holidays, MoneySavers have won the lot.
+It's all about 'comping', a potentially profitable hobby.
+This guide covers sourcing the right free competitions, using web gadgets to form-fill at speed and much more.

 The art of comping

-It's possible, though not easy, to walk away with swanky gadgets, lavish holidays or thousands of pounds in cash – without spending a penny.
+It's possible, though not easy, to walk away with swanky gadgets, lavish holidays or thousands of pounds in cash – all without spending a penny.

 Success isn't guaranteed

 Think of comping as a potentially rewarding hobby, rather than a potentially underpaid job.